charutomo/SOC/README.md

 **Welcome!** :wave:
 <br/>
 ## Introduction
-Space Optimisation: A qualitative project on how to isolate patients in a given setting<br/>
 [@KieranNg](https://github.com/KieranNg) and I are Mathematical Science students from NTU under SPMS.
-We are working on this project for SCOPE Odyssey.
+We are working on Space Optimisation: A qualitative project on how to isolate patients in a given setting for SCOPE Odyssey.
 We are trying to optimize a given ward space and equally divide them into subsections.<br/>

 ## Content of Repository